agombolay/ribose-map/README.md

 4. Bowtie2 index files of reference genome (.bt2)
 5. [Configuration file](https://github.com/agombolay/ribose-map/blob/master/lib/sample.config)

-**Note**: If you have a BED file of single-nucleotide genomic coordinates and want to input that file directly into the Sequence, Distribution, & Hotspot Modules, create a folder with the filepath below, save the file in this folder, and create a config file.
+**Note**: If you have a BED file of any single-nucleotide genomic coordinates (SNPs etc.) and want to input that file directly into the Sequence, Distribution, & Hotspot Modules, create a folder with the filepath below, save the file in this folder, and create a config file.

 "$repository/results/$sample/coordinate$quality" ($variables should be those provided in config)